-Across the UK the average life satisfaction score for 2018/19 was 7.71 out of ten, taking a mean score from all the answers.
+Across the UK the average wellbeing score for 2018/19 was 7.71 out of ten, taking a mean score from all the answers.

 However, Northamptonshire fell below that at 7.67 out of ten – with one startling result.

-Corby, the northernmost district in the county, returned a score of 7.2 out of ten – ranking it as the worst place to live in the UK for life satisfaction out of all 394 local authorities.
+Corby, the northernmost district in the county, returned a score of 7.2 out of ten – ranking it as the unhappiest place to live in the UK out of all 394 local authorities.

 The survey shows a marked slump for the town famed for its steel production in the space of a year.
 If it had returned the same result as last year – 8 out of ten – it would have ranked 26th overall.

-In the county, Daventry was found to be the best place for life satisfaction – returning an overall wellbeing score of eight out of 10.
+In the county, Daventry was found to be the happiest place – returning an overall wellbeing score of eight out of 10.

-The district in the west of the county was followed by Kettering, East Northamptonshire, Northampton, Wellingborough, South Northamptonshire and then Corby.
+The district in the west of the county was followed by Kettering, East Northamptonshire, Northampton, Wellingborough, South Northamptonshire and then Corby in terms of happiness.